If you're planning to take part in protests, know your rights. Read this. - Local News 8

 Timothy Zick is a professor of Government and Citizenship at the College of William & Mary Law School.
 He specializes in constitutional law and the First Amendment, and he’s written several books about both, including 2009’s “Speech Out of Doors: Preserving First Amendment Liberties in Public Spaces.”

 Emerson Sykes is a staff attorney with the ACLU’s Speech, Technology and Privacy Project, who studies free speech protections under the First Amendment.
-Previously, he worked for Africa at the International Center for Not-for-Profit Law to protect free speech.
+Previously, he worked at the International Center for Not-for-Profit Law to protect free speech in Africa.

 1. What are my rights as a protester?